george-hawkins/vscode-esp-idf-esp-now/README.md

 **Update:** every time I open a ESP-IDF project, I'm asked to select a kit - it's the MS [CMake Tools extentension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) that's doing this.
 According to this GitHub [issue comment](https://github.com/espressif/vscode-esp-idf-extension/issues/664#issuecomment-1062809722), the ESP-IDF extension does not depend on CMake Tools extentension.
 So, you can disable it on a per-project basis (expand _Extensions_, right click on _CMake Tools_ and select _Disable (Workspace)_) or completely (right click and select _Disable_).

+Note: I have two CMake extensions - _CMake Tools_, which was installed as part of the Microsoft _C/C++ Extension Pack_, and _CMake_ which seems to have been abandoned (the last release was in 2017).
+I'm not sure what installed the second of these two but it's probably best avoided on a clean install.

 Then set the device target to esp32c3 (or whatever's appropriate for your board), right click on the `sdkconfig` file and select _SDK Configuration Editor_ and search for "EXAMPLE_USE_COIN_CELL_BUTTON" and untick "Use coin cell button".

 Click the build button, the project pulls in the [_espressif/button_ component](https://components.espressif.com/components/espressif/button/) (that provides functions for detecting double clicks and the such like) and this component results in some deprecation warnings (about `ADC_ATTEN_DB_11`) but it seems fine to ignore these.